If you have any questions about this Privacy Notice contact the council’s Data Protection Officer.

 - protect it and make sure nobody has access to it who shouldn’t

-- ensure you know if you have a choice about giving us personal data
+- ensure you know if you have a choice about giving us information

-- only share your personal data with other City Of York Council departments or with external partners, agencies and contractors involved in delivering services on our behalf
+- only share your personal information with other City Of York Council departments or with external partners, agencies and contractors involved in delivering services on our behalf

 We ask that you:

 - tell us as soon as possible of any changes

 - tell us as soon as possible if you notice mistakes in the information we hold about you

 From time to time, we may conduct or ask you to take part in a survey to get your feedback, comments and opinions to help us improve our services.
 We will only do this where we have your explicit consent to contact you for this purpose.